Learning - The Curriculum

 The curriculum at Brimsham Green School allows our learners to become:

-- Hardworking, independent learners who are highly motivated to achieve their full potential
+- Resilient, independent and enquiring learners who are highly motivated to achieve their full potential

-- Ambitious and confident learners who are fully engaged with their learning and development
+- Aspirational and confident learners who are fully engaged with their learning and development

-- Responsible citizens who make a positive contribution to their community and are respectful and show understanding towards others
+- Respectful citizens who make a positive contribution to their community and are reflective, showing understanding towards others

 To support all students in their academic and social development, we have designed our curriculum along the following principles: